-5. Please produce proper and acceptable evidence of eligible savings from time to time for the purpose of Income Tax by the Bank.
+5. Please produce proper and acceptable evidence of eligible savings from time to time for the purpose of Income Tax calculation by the Bank.

 6. Please collect Certificate of Income from pension from bank at the close of financial year, even if income tax is not deducted from the pension.
 Please collect form-16- income tax was deducted.